 All teaching qualifications in New Zealand go through a quality approval process and are approved by NZQA and the Teaching Council to ensure that graduates are eligible to apply for registration.
 Use our search tool to help you choose a programme that suits you.

 University Entrance is the minimum requirement to study at a New Zealand university.
 Entry requirements to courses vary between tertiary providers.
 Check out individual providers’ websites for more information.

 Many tertiary providers recommend bridging or foundation qualifications for people who don’t meet the entry requirements for teaching programmes.
 These programmes may be up to one year long and can provide flexibility if you have other commitments.
 Get in touch with the tertiary provider to discuss options if you want to know more about bridging or foundation qualifications.

-The Education Council of Aotearoa New Zealand also requires you to demonstrate that you are of good character and fit to be a teacher.
+The Teaching Council of Aotearoa New Zealand also requires you to demonstrate that you are of good character and fit to be a teacher.

 The time it takes to gain a teaching qualification will vary depending on your previous study and whether you study full-time or part-time.

 To qualify as an early childhood education or primary teacher it usually takes three years’ full-time study.
 To qualify as a secondary teacher it usually takes four years full-time study.
 Study is usually expected to be completed within six years.

 A Graduate Diploma of Teaching, Postgraduate Diploma in Teaching and Learning and a Master of Teaching and Learning are programmes that are between one and two years of study and are for people who already have completed an undergraduate degree.

 Check out the tertiary providers’ websites for more information about the qualifications on offer or use our Study Options search tool to check out what options are available.